pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 | Heterogeneous Population Model with Inhibition, Death and Resistance | `label_exp`, `well`, `model`, `gr`, `exit_lag_rate`, `inactivation_rate`, `death_rate`, `n_res`, `shape`, `th_max_gr`, `emp_max_gr`, `loss` | `"aHPM_3_death_resistance"`             |

-In the following table you can find a general description of the properties of the harcoded ODE models of Kinbiont:
+In the following table, you can find a general description of the properties of the hardcoded ODE models of Kinbiont:

 | **Model Name**                               | **Has Lag?** | **Is Piecewise?** | **Has Stationary Phase?** | **Has Inhibition?** | **Is Monotonic?** | **Supposes Multiple States?** |